rosstuck/sort/README.md

 ```

 Simplify the usort ```$a == $b ?
 0 : (($a < $b) ? -1 : 1);``` mess in PHP 5

 ```
 use Tuck\Sort\Compare;

 Compare::loose(1, "1"); // uses ==
 Compare::strict(1, 1)   // uses ===

+// but seriously, upgrade to 7, spaceship operator is awesome
 ```

 Chain sorting methods